ray-project/ray/doc/source/cluster/running-applications/job-submission/ray-client.rst

 * Use ``ray.init("localhost:<port>")`` (non-client connection, local address) if you're developing locally or on the head node of your cluster and you have already started the cluster (i.e. ``ray start --head`` has already been run)
 * Use ``ray.init()`` (non-client connection, no address specified) if you're developing locally and want to automatically create a local cluster and attach directly to it OR if you are using Ray Job submission.

-Ray Client is useful developing interactively in a local Python shell.
-However, it requires a stable connection to the remote cluster, and will terminate the workload if the connection is lost for :ref:`more than 30 seconds <client-disconnections>`.
+Ray Client is useful for developing interactively in a local Python shell.
+However, it requires a stable connection to the remote cluster and will terminate the workload if the connection is lost for :ref:`more than 30 seconds <client-disconnections>`.
 If you have a long running workload that you want to run on your cluster, we recommend using :ref:`Ray Jobs <jobs-overview>` instead.

 Client arguments
 ----------------